netdata/netdata/backends/README.md

 Time-series databases suggest to collect the raw values (`as-collected`).
 If you plan to invest on building your monitoring around a time-series database and you already know (or you will invest in learning) how to convert units and normalize the metrics in Grafana or other visualization tools, we suggest to use `as-collected`.

-If, on the other hand, you just need long term archiving of Netdata metrics and you plan to mainly work with netdata, we suggest to use `average`.
+If, on the other hand, you just need long term archiving of Netdata metrics and you plan to mainly work with Netdata, we suggest to use `average`.
 It decouples visualization from data collection, so it will generally be a lot simpler.
 Furthermore, if you use `average`, the charts shown in the back-end will match exactly what you see in Netdata, which is not necessarily true for the other modes of operation.

-5. This code is smart enough, not to slow down netdata, independently of the speed of the backend server.
+5. This code is smart enough, not to slow down Netdata, independently of the speed of the backend server.

 ## configuration

-In `/etc/netdata/netdata.conf` you should have something like this (if not download the latest version of `netdata.conf` from your netdata):
+In `/etc/netdata/netdata.conf` you should have something like this (if not download the latest version of `netdata.conf` from your Netdata):

 ```
 [backend]